 Our family dentistry office makes an effort to create a friendly, personal, fun atmosphere for everyone, especially children.
-They want everyone to feel at ease from the moment you arrive at our office and know that your dental health is their first priority.
+We want everyone to feel at ease from the moment you arrive at our office, so you know that your dental health is our first priority.

 To prepare for your child’s visit, our family dentist and caring, well-trained team have created an activity kit to familiarize your child with their teeth and help them look forward to their family dentist visit.
-This family dentistry Dynamite Dental Fun Kit includes a brushing chart so we can encourage your children’s dental health as early as possible.
+This family dentistry Dynamite Dental Fun Kit includes a brushing chart, so we can encourage your children’s dental health as early as possible.

 During this time, gums may feel tender and sore, causing your child to feel irritable.
 To help alleviate this discomfort, our family dentist recommends that you soothe the gums by rubbing a clean finger or a cool, wet cloth across them.
 You may also choose to make use of a teething ring.